IdanLevYehudi/SimplifyingObsPOMDP/README.md

 - Lev-Yehudi, I.; Barenboim, M.; and Indelman, V. 2024.
-Simplifying Complex Observation Models in Continuous POMDP Planning with Probabilistic Guarantees and Prac- tice.
+Simplifying Complex Observation Models in Continuous POMDP Planning with Probabilistic Guarantees and Practice.
 In AAAI Conf. on Artiﬁcial Intelligence.

 ```
 @inproceedings{LevYehudi24aaai,